State Model

 group | number? | Logical group number.
 Clients SHOULD display options in the order they are defined and MAY use differing group numbers to insert dividers between logical clusters. |

 For example, a server might offer "Approve", "Approve in this Session", "Deny", and "Deny with reason".
-When the user picks an option, the client dispatches session/toolCallConfirmed with selectedOptionId set to the chosen option's id.
+When the user picks an option, the client dispatches chat/toolCallConfirmed with selectedOptionId set to the chosen option's id.
 The reducer resolves the full ConfirmationOption object and stores it as selectedOption on the resulting running or cancelled state, and it carries through to completed.

 Session Input Requests